DIY Mini Confetti Print Cakes

 These colorful icing candies are very easy to make.
 And thanks to a wide array of food coloring options, the customization of the candy colors are limitless.

-3 — Add in 1 teaspoon of warm water, as well as any flavored extract (optional), and mix until combined.
+3 — Add in 1 teaspoon of warm water and flavored extract (optional).
+Mix until combined.

 DIY Mini Confetti Print Cakes by top Houston lifestyle blogger Ashley Rose of Sugar and Cloth #recipe #diy #cake #entertaining #parties